 Lecturer, Contemporary Performance Practice

-Laura’s research interests include: contemporary performance practices; technology and performance; feminist performance; ecology and performance; and performance and journeys.
+Laura’s research interests include contemporary performance practices; technology and performance; feminist performance; ecology and performance; and performance and journeys.
 Laura has presented her research on contemporary practices at conferences nationally and internationally and she has had her work published in the International Journal of Performance Art and Digital Media, The Body, Space Technology Journal, Studies in Theatre and Performance, The Scottish Journal of Performance and Contemporary Theatre Review.
-She was awarded the Athenaeum Sabbatical Award in 2015 to begin researching a book exploring the sea in performance.

 Research Student Supervision

-- Doctoral supervisor for Mona Bozdog: Connecting Performance and Play: Establishing Interdisciplinary Design Methods for the Development of Video Games and Performance (Applied Research Collaborative Studentship) with RCS, NTS and University of Abertay.
+Doctoral supervisor for Mona Bozdog: Connecting Performance and Play: Establishing Interdisciplinary Design Methods for the Development of Video Games and Performance (Applied Research Collaborative Studentship) with RCS, NTS and University of Abertay (completed June 2018).

 - 2014-2017: Associate Editor for the Theatre, Dance and Performance Training journal

-- 2015- present: Elected staff governor on Board of Governors at the Royal Conservatoire of Scotland.
+- 2015- 2018: Elected staff governor on Board of Governors at the Royal Conservatoire of Scotland

 - 2011-2016 Board member and Secretary for A Moment’s Peace theatre company

-- 2011-present: Committee member of Making Routes (a network for artists working in the field of performance and journeys).
+- 2011-present: Making Routes (a network for artists working in the field of performance and journeys)